analyst-one/oikaze/src/index.md

 > **Oikaze generates CSS custom properties**
 >
-> By default CSS custom properties are generated from your theme map and can be used directly in your styles.
+> By default CSS custom properties are generated from your token map and can be used directly in your styles.

 ```css
 :root {